acerbilab/pyvbmc/initialCodePort/doc/source/functions/kernel_density.rst

 Matlab references
 -----------------
-- Luigi fills those out
+- See references below in the code

 Python documentation
 ====================